Eorl Crabtree: Club career

 Crabtree was an integral part of the Huddersfield team that finished top of Super League XVIII, and was one of four Huddersfield players selected in the Super League Dream Team that year.
 In April 2014, Crabtree made his 350th appearance for the Giants in a 33–14 win over Warrington in Super League XIX.
 With this appearance he is currently the 14th most capped Huddersfield club player ever.
 In 2015, he signed an extension to his contract taking him until the end of the 2017 season.
 On 3 September 2015, Crabtree made history and became the 10th most capped club player of the Huddersfield Giants.
 He also scored a rare try on his 400th appearance for the club.

-Crabtree announced his retirement as a player on 7 November 2016 to become an ambassador for the Giants.
-He also makes regular appearances as a commentator and pundit for BBC Sport's rugby league coverage.
+Crabtree announced his retirement as a player on 7 November 2016 to become an ambassador for Huddersfield.
+He also made regular appearances as a commentator and pundit for BBC Sport's rugby league coverage.
+In January 2024, Crabtree became the managing director of League 1 club the Midlands Hurricanes.